saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 </TabItem>
 </Tabs>

-Many early Sauce Labs examples show putting credentials in the URL instead of the options.
-We currently recommend putting them in the options, so you might want to change your code from the first example here to the second:
+Many early Sauce Labs examples show credentials being defined in the `sauceUrl` instead of the options.
+We currently recommend putting your credentials in `sauce:options` - as described in the previous example - and just use `sauceUrl` to define your Sauce Labs Data Center:

 <Tabs
-  defaultValue="Outdated Code"
+  defaultValue="Recommended Code (Selenium 4)"
   values={[
     {label: 'Outdated Code', value: 'Outdated Code'},
     {label: 'Recommended Code (Selenium 4)', value: 'Recommended Code (Selenium 4)'},